-Activities and attractions in and around Morgan Bay
+Activities and attractions in Morgan Bay and Kei Mouth

 Our flat, 1.6km long sandy beach is great for ball games like cricket, rugby and tennis.
 A touch rugby and cricket tournament is held once a year between Christmas and New Year.
 The dunes are good for sandboarding and our beach is also ideal for jogging and walking.
 Other activities include swimming, fishing, kite flying, body boarding, sand castle building, horse riding and beachcombing.